U8NWXD/oppia-wiki/Storage-models.md

   This question is answered by the `get_model_association_to_user()` static method, which returns one of the values of the enum `MODEL_ASSOCIATION_TO_USER` in [`core/storage/base_model/gae_models.py`](https://github.com/oppia/oppia/blob/develop/core/storage/base_model/gae_models.py).
 These values are:

-  * `ONE_INSTANCE_PER_USER`: There is a single instance of the model per user.
+  * `ONE_INSTANCE_PER_USER`: There is a single instance of the model per user and a single user for each model instance.
 An example of this would be the `UserSettingsModel` because each user has exactly one settings model, and each settings model is for exactly one user.
   * `ONE_INSTANCE_SHARED_ACROSS_USERS`: An instance of a model may be shared across users.
 For example, explorations may have multiple contributors, so the `ExplorationRightsModel` is shared by multiple users.
   * `MULTIPLE_INSTANCES_PER_USER`: There could be multiple models associated with a single user.
-For example, a user could have multiple feedback threads, thus they could have multiple `GeneralFeedbackThreadModels` associated with their account.
+For example, a user could have multiple feedback threads, so they could have multiple `GeneralFeedbackThreadModels` associated with their account.
   * `NOT_CORRESPONDING_TO_USER`: The model has no association with any user.
 In other words, the model does not contain user data.

   For example, our User model would have a one-to-one relationship with users, so its model association would look like this: